 In any case, there is alienation on the part of medium-sized companies.

-"One in three entrepreneurs state that they are no longer able to follow the numerous trends in information and communication technology.
-As a result, the entrepreneurs concerned are barely able to identify important trends for the company at all, let alone properly weigh up the benefits and costs of investing in digitalisation."
+„One in three entrepreneurs states that they can no longer keep up with the numerous trends in information and communication technology.
+As a result, affected entrepreneurs are barely able to identify important trends for their business, let alone make a proper assessment of the costs and benefits of investing in digitalisation.“

 The ongoing debate about data security in companies that take advantage of global data networks has not exactly encouraged openness towards all-encompassing digitalisation.